imarc/handbook/strategy.markdown

 1. Explore needed content and tools *(know what you need to pack)*
 1. Write the blueprint *(map and plan your trip)*

+Strategy begins with an internal handoff meeting between the proposal author and strategy team.

+The proposal author is responsible for notifying the client that project leadership is changing hands and the lead strategist is now their primary point of contact.

+### Approvals

+The output of strategy are concrete reference documents.
+Deliverables are approved both by the client and by the iMarc project producer.

+The strategy lead is responsible for notifying the client that project leadership is changing hands and the Interactive Producer is now their primary point of contact.

 ### Team Members and Roles